DrDiode/Dr-GUI/README.md

 # Dr.-GUI
-Talk about your problems with him :)
+Talk about your problems. :)